by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 The old King James Version translates verse 7, “And the LORD said, ‘I will destroy man whom I have created from the face of the earth; both man, and beast, and the creeping thing, and the fowls of the air; for it repenteth me that I have made them.’ ”

 If we remember that the meaning of the word is not regret, the problem goes away.
 God is often said to be deeply offended by the wickedness of sin in his creatures.
-The word nakham has to do with that deep sigh of sorrow over the sinful rebellion of God’s creatures.
+The word “nakham” has to do with God’s deep sigh of sadness over the sinful rebellion of his creatures.

 Though God decreed to allow sin to enter the human race, and though he uses even our evils to advance his plan, he is offended by immorality in those he made.
-It is hard for us mere creatures to comprehend that difference, The two concepts of allowing and using evil for a purpose, and at the same time being morally offended by evil, are not opposites.
-We know from Scripture that these are facts about the Nature of God.
+It’s hard for us mere creatures to comprehend that difference.
+Allowing and using evil for a purpose, and at the same time being morally offended by evil, are not opposites.

 When we see the word “repent” in the Old Testament, we need to know which Hebrew word it represents.
 One would be speaking of the deep sadness in a person’s heart over something.
 The other would have to do with a turning around of some action or attitude.

-The Bible says a lot more about repentance, than just what word studies tell us.
-A very good summary of the Biblical teaching is found in the answer to Westminster Shorter Catechism question 87 which says, “Repentance unto life is a saving grace, whereby a sinner, out of a true sense of his sin, and apprehension of the mercy of God in Christ, doth, with grief and hatred of his sin, turn from it unto God, with full purpose of, and endeavour after, new obedience.”
+The answer to Westminster Shorter Catechism question 87 says, “Repentance unto life is a saving grace, whereby a sinner, out of a true sense of his sin, and apprehension of the mercy of God in Christ, doth, with grief and hatred of his sin, turn from it unto God, with full purpose of, and endeavour after, new obedience.”

 The nature of Repentance unto life is seen in three kinds of changes.

-This is a change in a person’s understanding.
+1. There is an intellectual change.
 The regenerated mind is made able to see sin in a new way.
-Before that, sin was only the violation of a rule, or something that can bring unpleasant results if you get caught.
-But the regenerate heart sees sin as an offense against God.
-It sees the moral element, and it sees what justice demands.
+It’s not just breaking some rule that can bring unpleasant results if you get caught.
+We come to understand how sin is an offense against God.
+It sees what justice demands.

-David’s understanding was changed when the Holy Spirit, through the prophet Nathan, led him to understand the true horrors of his sin.
+David’s understanding was changed when the Holy Spirit led him to understand the true horrors of his sin.
 Psalm 51:3-4, “For I know my transgressions, and my sin is ever before me.
 Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment.”

 A. A. Hodge says that repentance unto life is, “a change of mind including evidently a change of thought, feeling and purpose corresponding to our new character as children of God.”